-Drew Barrymore turns 39 today!
-She entered our lives as Gertie in 1982's E.T. the Extra-Terrestrial and has since made a name for herself as one of the biggest actresses in Hollywood.
+Drew Barrymore first entered our lives as Gertie in 1982's E.T. the Extra-Terrestrial and has since made a name for herself as one of the biggest actresses in Hollywood.
 Despite hitting some hard times as a teenager, Drew picked herself up and has come a pretty long way since her days as a child actress, rebellious teen, and '90s romantic-comedy icon.
 Even though Drew has lived her life in the spotlight, there are probably still some things you don't know about her.
-Scroll down to read all the interesting facts, and let us know which ones surprise you most.
+Scroll down as we go over some of her most interesting facts.

 Source: Getty